Shariqijlal007/Python-Programs/README.md

                                            void computeCircle(float& a, float& c, float r) This function calculate the area and circumference c of the circle with given radius r and assign it to a and c respectively.
 Write a main() program to exercise this function.
 6. Write a Python function that takes a number as a parameter and check the number is prime or not.
+7. Write a Python function to multiply all the numbers in a list.